puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 }
 ```

-The first step would be to determine if the gameplay should create a leaderboard entry.
-We use a filter expression here to determine whether the game is applicable.
+The first completion pipeline step would be to determine if the gameplay should create a leaderboard entry.
+We use a filter expression here from `filterExp` to determine whether the game is applicable.
 Processing an expression requires at least two parts:

 - Scope
 - An expression

 The scope is derived from the deeds, we previously had these deed IDs: `"time"`, `"hints`",`"points"`, `"longest-word"`, `"best-word"`, `"completion-type"`, `"bonus-tiles-used`",`"line-clear-tiles-used`",`"words-longer-than-4`",`"time-before-first-word`",`"words-found"`, `"wpm", "value`",`"avg-word-length`",`"long-word-counts`".
 You can see the full deeds at the start of the post.

-The deeds turn into a scope like:
+The deeds turn into an expression scope like:

 ```json
 {